Board of Governors

 Donald G. Quick, Jr.

 Donald Quick has a history of more than 35 years of board service in the Elmira area, having first joined the Board of Directors for St. Joseph’s Hospital.
 He has previously provided board leadership for Arnot Ogden Medical Center and is now Trustee Emeritus of Arnot Health Board of Directors.
-Mr. Quick also provides leadership for the following community boards: Southern Tier Economic Growth, Chemung County Historical Society, Historic Elmira Inc., and Five Rivers Council Boy Scouts of America.
-Mr. Quick also serves on the Elmira Savings Bank Board of Directors where he is the Chair of the Audit Committee.
+Quick also provides leadership for the following community boards: Southern Tier Economic Growth, Chemung County Historical Society, Historic Elmira Inc., and Five Rivers Council Boy Scouts of America.
+He also serves on the Elmira Savings Bank Board of Directors where he is the Chair of the Audit Committee.

-As a Certified Public Accountant with more than 40 years in the accounting profession, Mr. Quick is a consultant in the Elmira office of Mengel, Metzger, Barr and Co., LLP.
+As a Certified Public Accountant with more than 40 years in the accounting profession, Quick is a consultant in the Elmira office of Mengel, Metzger, Barr and Co., LLP.
 He is a graduate of Rochester Institute of Technology.

 Todd Reinglass